 - Substitute safer sodium carbonate for sodium chloride.

-- Sodium chloride salt glazing should only be done outdoors.
-Kilns should be equipped with canopy hoods and chimney stacks that are tall enough to disperse the hydrogen chloride safely.
+- Only do sodium chloride salt glazing outdoors.
+Equip kilns with canopy hoods and chimney stacks that are tall enough to disperse the hydrogen chloride safely.

-- All gas piping, and metal fixtures should be routinely checked for corrosion.
+- Regularly check all gas piping, and metal fixtures for corrosion.

 4.4.2 Raku Firing